ABOUT US

 Football ∙ Geneva College

-Al Maglisceau was born May 21, 1904, in Pittsburgh, PA.
-After graduating in 1923 from Parnassus High School in New Kensington, Al played football at Geneva College from 1924 through 1927, lettering all four years as an offensive and defensive tackle and making the All-Conference Team in 1925.
+From 1924 through 1927, Al played football at Geneva College, lettering all four years as an offensive and defensive tackle and making the All-Conference team in 1925.

 In the late 1920s, the Geneva Covenanters football team was celebrated for playing some of the best teams in college football and took pride in their challenging schedule.
-In 1926, Al played with fellow Beaver County Sports Hall of Famers Mack Flenniken and Ernie Meyer on the Geneva football team, along with their legendary quarterback Cal Hubbard, in the team's 16-7 historic upset of a powerful Harvard team.
+In 1926, Al played with fellow Beaver County Sports Hall of Famers Mack Flenniken and Ernie Meyer on the Geneva football team, along with their legendary quarterback and Beaver County Sports Hall of Famer Cal Hubbard, in the team's 16-7 historic upset of a powerful Harvard team.

-Following his professional football career, Al taught history and coached at high schools in Youngstown, PA (1931-1934) and Port Allegheny, PA (1934-1942).
+Following his professional football career, Al taught history and coached at high schools in Youngstown, PA (1931-34) and Port Allegheny, PA (1934-42).
 Al then moved to New York, where he taught and coached football and track at North Tonawanda High School and, at the time of his retirement from coaching in 1958, was the winningest track coach in North Tonawanda High School history.
-Overall, Al coached for 27 years (1931-1958) and taught for 39 years (1931-1970).
+Overall, Al coached for 27 years (1931-58) and taught for 39 years (1931-70).

 In 2021, Al received the North Tonawanda Football Hall of Fame's Bud Henry Award for exemplary off-the-field contributions to the North Tonawanda football program.
-Al was honored in 2003 by Geneva College as one of the top 100 football players at Geneva from 1890-1940, and Al was inducted into the Geneva College Athletics Hall of Fame as part of its 2020 Legacy Hall of Fame Class.
+Al was honored in 2003 by Geneva College as one of the top 100 football players at Geneva from 1890 to 1940, and Al was inducted into the Geneva College Athletics Hall of Fame as part of its 2020 Legacy Hall of Fame Class.

 Albert "Al" Samuel Maglisceau died November 5, 1985, at age 81, in Sun City Center, FL.